 Fanny "Bobbie" Rosenfeld

 Fanny “Bobbie” Rosenfeld was named Canada’s woman athlete of the first half-century in 1950.
 She was a consummate all-round athlete, coach, sports administrator, official, and journalist.
-Born in Dnepropetrovsk (Yekaterinoslav until 1926), Russia on December 28, 1903(?), she immigrated to Canada with her parents and older brother when she was still an infant; they settled in Barrie, Ontario.
-Her father Max Rosenfeld operated a junk business and her mother Sarah, who gave birth to three more girls, ran the home.
+Born in Dnepropetrovsk, Russia, on December 28, 1904, she immigrated to Canada with her parents and older brother when she was still an infant; they settled in Barrie, Ontario.
+Her father, Max Rosenfeld, operated a junk business and her mother Sarah, who gave birth to three more girls, was a homemaker.
 Fanny attended Central School and Barrie Collegiate Institute, where she excelled in basketball and track.
 She was also a talented lacrosse, baseball, and ice hockey player.

 In 1922, the Rosenfeld family moved to Toronto.
-Bobbie continued her athletic career by playing in women’s hockey, baseball, and basketball industrial leagues.
-In 1923, while playing softball in a sport carnival near Barrie, Rosenfeld was coaxed by her teammates to run in a 100-yard dash event organized by the sports director of the Canadian National Exhibition (CNE).
+Bobbie, so nick-named because of her short bobbed hair, continued her athletic career by playing in women’s hockey, baseball, and basketball industrial leagues.
+In 1923, while playing softball in a sports carnival near Barrie, Rosenfeld was coaxed by her teammates to run in a 100-yard dash event organized by the sports director of the Canadian National Exhibition (CNE).
 She won the race, defeating Rosa Grosse, the reigning Canadian champion.
 This episode catapulted Rosenfeld’s athletic career.
 She soon found a job at Patterson’s, a chocolate factory that sponsored her athletic endeavors.
 She also joined the prestigious Toronto Ladies Athletic Club and was in the company of the best female track athletes in Canada.
 In 1923, at a CNE-sponsored track meet attended by Tom Eck’s Chicago Flyers, Rosenfeld not only defeated Grosse again in the same event, but also the American world record holder, Helen Filkey.
 For a time, Rosenfeld and Grosse both held the 100-yard dash world record at 11 seconds.